Angioplasty & Vascular Stenting in Kansas City, KS

 Using image guidance, one of our skilled interventional radiologists will insert an inflatable balloon mounted at the tip of a catheter through a small incision in the skin and into an artery or vein and guide it to where the blockage or narrowing is located.

 By inflating the balloon, the artery or vein is expanded and the plaque causing the problem is forced against the vessel walls increasing blood flow.
 If the interventional radiologist determines that a stent is needed to keep the vessel open, it can be put into place during the procedure.

 As minimally invasive procedures that are frequently performed in an outpatient setting, balloon angioplasty and stenting have generally replaced open surgery as the preferred treatment largely because clinical results have shown interventional therapy to be as effective as surgery.

 Schedule a Consultation

-If you have been diagnosed with Peripheral Arterial Disease and would like to learn more, please call Interventional Radiology at The University of Kansas Hospital at (913) 588-1030.
+If you have been diagnosed with a partially blocked or narrowed vein or artery and would like to learn more about what you can do to proactively treat this dangerous condition, please call the Interventional Radiology department at The University of Kansas Hospital at (913) 588-1030.